 Long-term retention - Azure SQL Database and Azure SQL Managed Instance

-Long-term retention can be enabled for Azure SQL Database and for Azure SQL Managed Instance.
+Long-term retention can be enabled for Azure SQL Database, including the Hyperscale service tier, and for Azure SQL Managed Instance.
 This article provides a conceptual overview of long-term retention.
 To configure long-term retention, see Configure Azure SQL Database LTR and Configure Azure SQL Managed Instance LTR.

 - In Azure SQL Managed Instance, use SQL Agent jobs to schedule copy-only database backups as an alternative to LTR beyond 35 days.